projectsveltos/sveltos/docs/use_cases/use_case_flux_integration.md

 The above definition will look for updates of the main branch of the specified repository every minute.

+**Please Note:** If you use the Flux CLI to bootstrap a Git repo, the `GitRepository` Kubernetes resource will be created from Flux automatically.

 ### Step 2: Create a Sveltos ClusterProfile

-Define a Sveltos ClusterProfile referencing to the `flux-system` `GitRepository` resource and define the HelloWorld directory as the source of the deployment.
-In the below YAML definition, application will get deployed on Cluster with the label selector set to *env=fv*.
+Define a Sveltos ClusterProfile referencing to the `flux-system` `GitRepository` resource and define the HelloWorld directory as the deployment source.
+In the below YAML definition, an application will get deployed on the managed cluster with the label selector set to *env=fv*.

 ```yaml